michaelhos412/ENGG1340-Project/README.md

 1. Add records of user income and expenses

 2. Records containing basic info:
-  -Amount (total balance of expense and income)
+  -Amount (in HKD with 2 decimal places)
-  -Date
+  -Date (ddmmyyyy)
-  -Type of Income (+)  (e.g. job, allowance , winning a lottery , etc) / Expense (-)  (e.g. food , leisure , laundry , etc )
+  -Type (income/expense)
-  -Account ( how many user accounts e.g. cash , credit card , octopus card, etc)
+  -Account ( cash , debit card , octopus card)
+  -Ctaegory (food, transportation, utilities, other)

-3. Records can be edited and deleted at any time
+3. Records can be edited (added or deleted) at any time

-4. Users can view records by date , type and account (Search by filtering)
+4. Users can view records by type, account, category, and amount in each date (Search by filtering)

 5. System should provide statistical report of user’s financial state weekly

-6. Budget setting (set monthly or even set daily budget and give alert when the user exceeds or almost exceeds the limit) -How much u have spent (show the percentage)
+6. Budget setting ( set weekly budget and give alert when the user exceeds the limit)
-  -Alert the user if the user has not recorded any expenses in a day

 7. Weekly saving goals (give congratulations if the goal is reached) (related to budget setting but this is if user spends below budget , the system will alert the user to keep up the good work)